 Court Designated Worker Program

-The CDW Program began in 1986 when the Kentucky General Assembly established a statewide pre-court program to ensure that diverted youth receive due process and equitable outcomes.
-The Division of Juvenile Services operates the program, which makes CDWs available 24/7 in every Kentucky county.
+The CDW Program was established in 1986 by the Kentucky General Assembly to ensure that diverted youth receive due process and fair outcomes.
+The program is administered by the Division of Juvenile Services and provides 24/7 access to CDWs in every Kentucky county.

 CDWs are responsible for: